January 15, 2026

 Over the next 6 to 12 months, we expect:

-- Faster price growth: House price momentum will likely accelerate as market conditions tighten, supported by declining inventory levels and shorter days on market.
+• Healthy price growth: House price momentum will likely accelerate as market conditions tighten, supported by declining inventory levels and shorter days on market.
+However, growth could be constrained by affordability in the high-interest-rate environment.

-- Sustained rental strength: Rental conditions are expected to stay strong, with persistently low vacancy rates supporting continued rental growth.
-However, with price growth catching up with rental growth, yields are likely to remain capped.
+• Sustained rental strength: Rental conditions are expected to stay strong, with persistently low vacancy rates supporting continued rental growth.

 Kiama-Shellharbour is the 22nd regional city we examine in this Market Pressure Review Blog Series.
 Stay tuned for more cities to follow!
 InvestorKit is a data-driven buyers’ agency that selects purchase locations using a sophisticated market pressure analysis system.
 This methodology has enabled our clients to achieve above-average growth and expedite their investment journey.
 Interested in learning more about InvestorKit’s research and services?
 Talk to us today by clicking here and requesting your 15-minute FREE discovery call!